Terra88/ArchXyrif/README.md

 <br>
 Presenting you Version 1.3 - right after 1.0, due to adding a lot more features and fixes to the first release.
 So i claim the right to add a couple numbers.
 <br><br>
+1.0 - Version Feature Recall

+-1.
+Gives lsblk disk layout to interact with, which disk to choose, format and re-partition.

+-2.
+Clears any encryptions set on the disk, if the chosen disk had encryption on it.

+-3.
+Formats the disk to Boot, Root, Home, Swap (FAT32 boot&efi, ext4 for Root and Home) - More features coming later.

+-4.
+Calculates swap automatically and rezises (Swap) partition based ur ram amount.

+-5.
+Boot is set to be 1024MiB to fit more than 1 kernel, and Root is set to be around 100GB and rest 100% of the disk goes to Home. "can be changed in the code to your liking"

+-6.
+Can turn on or off swap from the code, by putting comment mark # before swapon line.

+-7. mounts disks automatically and sets the layout to fstab before running mkinitcpio.

+-8.
+Basic pacstrap packages are base base-devel bash go git grub linux linux-zen linux-headers linux-firmware vim

+sudo nano networkmanager efibootmgr openssh intel-ucode amd-ucode btrfs-progs

+-9.
+Installs GRUB Bootloader UEFI - Supports Secure Boot - Works atleast on my secure boot laptop. -"might require tinkering, but should work out of the box"

+-10.
+Asks for Timezone, Lang_Local, Hostname, username, root password, user password and sets user as sudoer to conf.

+-11.
+Installs extra pacman & aur packages, multilib is enabled for extra packages, but are totally optional and need to be modified manually to the file.

+Ver1.0: Had issues with installing AUR PKG's
 ### **So Changes in Version 1.3**
 <br><br>
 -1.
 First of all i decided to name the installer file to archxyrif-installer.sh instead of archlinux-installer.sh